dbeals/Tarot/README.md

 - Keep selector specificity as low as possible.
 - Do not use ID selectors - all styles should be designed to be applied to any element.
 - Use specific styles; for example, use border[-side]-width instead of border: none as border: none will mess with subsequent styles.
-- Make sure to process the LESS files down to CSS.
+- Make sure to compile the LESS files down to CSS.
+	- As a side-note, make sure to compile all other files after changes to GlobalVariables.less.
+Most auto-compile extensions I've used will not detect the change and force the other files to compile.
 - LESS files go in the Source folder, CSS files go in the Distribution folder.
 - All LESS files should import GlobalVariables.less.
 - Only variables and mixins (must always have parenthesis) are allowed in GlobalVariables.less.
 This way the contents of GlobalVariables.less does not affect the file that is importing it.